RocketCommunicationsInc/astro-uxds/_content/patterns/classification-markings.md

 ## Current Recommendations

 Many people assume that markings are a simple matter of putting a banner at the top of the application with the highest level of classification of the data present in a system.
-However, that level of detail is not enough according to government requirements (as found in the references at the end of this report) and the needs of our users.
-For example, operators may need to collaborate and communicate to complete their tasks, but different operators can have different clearance levels even if they are sitting next to each other.
+However, that level of detail is not enough according to government requirements and the needs of our users.
+For example, operators may need to collaborate and communicate to complete their tasks, but different operators may have different clearance levels even if they are sitting next to each other.
 Although additional portion markings create visual clutter, in many cases a more in depth level of detail is needed by our users to succeed unless a coordinated government effort (such as the one currently in progress) makes a different ruling on the level of detail required for their jobs and the country’s security.
 It may seem simpler to wait for the verdict of the government effort, but there is not a known timeline for any new guidelines and the development and design for many relevant software projects is already underway.
 In order to save time and resources, ultimately, it will be much easier and more secure to figure in these marking elements earlier rather than later.

 Looking at the differences between the official requirements and the actual implementations that our users are more familiar with, we make the following suggestions.
 Please note that any exceptions from the documented rules require requesting an exception from the relevant governing body.

 ### Overall Classification

 One thing that all of the documentation and most of the implementations can agree on is that an application should have a **top banner** with overall classification in it.
-Since the application will be on an already marked workstation, we suggest a top banner that says **“CLASSIFIED UP TO \[LEVEL\]”** where the level is the classification level without any of the additional caveat information.
+If the application will be on an already marked workstation, we suggest a top banner that says **“CLASSIFIED UP TO \[LEVEL\]”** where the level is the classification level without any of the additional caveat information.
 The banner should follow the standard format with **centered** text in **all capital** letters and should be in **fixed** positions in the application so they cannot scroll out of view.
 To match what users are familiar with, we recommend coloring the banners to match the **colors of physical classification labels**.
 However, there is a risk that these additional colors will take away from the meanings for colors used elsewhere in the application for status purposes, so we suggest reducing the visual footprint of the banner to the smallest height that can still be easily read and understood quickly.

 ### Portion Marking